What We Do

 Until that day comes, The ALS Association relentlessly pursues its mission to help people living with ALS and to leave no stone unturned in the search for a cure for this progressive neurodegenerative disease.

 We embrace thousands of those stricken with the disease with the world's most comprehensive program of care and services.
-The Oregon and SW Washington Chapter is committed to enhancing those living with ALS quality of life through the many cost free programs we offer to individuals and families affected by ALS.
+The Oregon and SW Washington Chapter is committed to enhancing the quality of life of people living with ALS through the many cost-free programs we offer to individuals and families affected by ALS.
 We understand the value of those with the disease being able to communicate, function safely in their home, and travel to ALS Clinics for comprehensive evaluation and treatment.
 Our programs are designed to meet these essential care needs as well as the emotional needs of those in our community and caregivers.
+Our services are available to people with ALS in the entire State of Oregon and six counties of SW Washington: Pacific, Wahkiakum, Cowlitz, Clark, Skamania, and Klickitat.

 The Oregon and SW Washington Chapter focuses on state and federal advocacy for research, health & long-term care, and caregiver support.
 The ALS Community's involvement in advocacy has led to increased federal funding for ALS research at the NIH and federal funding for ALS research through the Department of Defense.